 I sympathize with this view.

 The majority of us are old enough to remember the boondoggle that was the Iraq War.
 The majority of us are old enough to remember the 2001 liberation of Afghanistan from the Taliban, only to withdraw 20 years later and give the country over to *checking notes* the Taliban.
-And most of us were not too pleased, when, beginning in 2022, the U.S. government sent billions of dollars and military equipment to Ukraine, only for that conflict likely to end with a stalemate where Russians gain territory and Ukrainians lose territory.
+And most of us were not too pleased, when, beginning in 2022, the U.S. government sent billions of dollars and military equipment to Ukraine only for that conflict likely to end with a stalemate where Russians gain territory and Ukrainians lose territory.

 Americans are war fatigued.

-And—even if we laid aside the question of whether America being the World’s Police is a realistic pursuit—truth be told, being the World’s Police doesn’t sound like a knee-slappin’ boot-scootin’ good time for our children and grandchildren.
+And—even if we laid aside the question of whether America being the World’s Police is a realistic pursuit—truth be told, being the World’s Police doesn’t sound like a knee-slappin’ barn-stompin’ good time for our children and grandchildren.
 It sounds like a bit of a drag.

-But there’s also an indefensible element to the American non-interventionist movement, and that is that large swaths of the non-interventionist movement tend to indulge in conspiracy theories about a certain successful minority group, who they claim is “responsible” for “dragging” America into foreign wars.
+But there’s also an indefensible element to the American non-interventionist movement, and that is that large swaths of the non-interventionist movement tend to indulge in conspiracy theories about a certain successful minority group who they claim is “responsible” for “dragging” America into foreign wars.
 To put it in even cruder terms, some non-interventionists are a little weird about Jews.
 Ezra Pound fell down this well.
 As did Pat Buchanan.
 As did Joseph Sobran.
 As has Tucker Carlson in the present day.

 No doubt this inthendiary rhetoric brings tears to the limpest wrists in the land, who whimper as they shimmy that “real democracies respect and follow international law”.
 To which my quick and blunt rejoinder is that “international law” isn’t real, has only ever been believed in by those who are impotent and feckless (and possess only enough self-awareness to be resentful about their impotence and fecklessness), and that the only true law which exists between nations is the law of might.
 Everybody’s a Roman on the inside.
 Even those who like to think they aren’t.